Knowledge

 In this article, we describe how the Giskard LLM Evaluation Hub addresses testing of LLM-based systems through three key points: adversarial LLM agents that automate red teaming across security and quality dimensions, annotation tools that integrate domain-specific business expertise, and automated continuous red teaming that updates test cases as contexts evolve.
 This approach delivers exhaustive risk coverage, ensuring your AI systems remain protected against both current and emerging threats.

-Implementing LLM Red Teaming and judge agents to test AI agents
+Implementing LLM Red Teaming to test AI agents

 The LLM Evaluation Hub implements a structured workflow that balances automation with business expertise.
 Rather than relying solely on generic test cases or manual review, this approach enables targeted assessment of domain-specific risks.